MicrosoftDocs/sql-docs/docs/reporting-services/report-data/add-a-filter-to-a-dataset-report-builder-and-ssrs.md

 1. Select **Add**.
 A new blank filter equation appears.

-1. In **Expression**, enter or select the expression for the field to filter.
+1. In the **Expression** field, enter or select the expression for the field to filter.
 To edit the expression, select the expression (**fx**) button.

-1. From the drop-down box, select the data type that matches the type of data in the expression you created in the previous step.
+1. From the dropdown list, select the data type that matches the type of data in the expression you created in the previous step.

-1. In the **Operator** box, select the operator that you want the filter to use to compare the values in the **Expression** box and the **Value** box.
+1. In the **Operator** dropdown list, select the operator that you want the filter to use to compare the values in the **Expression** and **Value** field.
 The operator you choose determines the number of values used in the next step.

-1. In the **Value** box, type the expression or value against which you want the filter to evaluate the value in **Expression**.
+1. In the **Value** field, type the expression or value against which you want the filter to evaluate the value in the **Expression** field.
 To edit the value, select the expression (**fx**) button.

      For examples of filter equations, see [Filter equation examples in a paginated report (Report Builder)](../../reporting-services/report-design/filter-equation-examples-report-builder-and-ssrs.md).